Tiredicey/CapstoneTechno/README.md

-# 🌸 Bloom — Flower Shop Platform
+# 🌸 Bloom — Floral E-Commerce Capstone Platform

-> A full-stack flower shop with real-time admin → storefront sync.
-> Take it one step at a time.
-Everything here is optional to read in order.
+> A comprehensive, full-stack e-commerce system developed as a Capstone Project by the **BSIT students of STI College Lipa**.
+> Designed with a "Persona 5" inspired high-contrast UI, strict WCAG 2.1 AA accessibility, and enterprise-grade security.

 ---

 ## 📌 What This Is

-A complete e-commerce system built for a flower shop.
-It has a customer-facing storefront, an admin panel, and live updates between them.

-**You do not need to read this all at once.**
+Bloom is a fully functional demonstration of modern web technologies.
+It features a customer-facing storefront, a comprehensive admin dashboard, and real-time synchronization between the two. **Everything is powered by Admins**—from products and banners to dynamic FAQs and order tracking.

+*Note: This is an academic technical demonstration.
+No physical flowers are shipped, and logistics are simulated.*

 ---